C-D-Lewis/isometric-js/README.md

 # isometric-js

-Simple Isometric drawing library for HTML Canvas, ported from Pebble isometric library
+Simple Isometric drawing library for HTML Canvas, ported from the Pebble isometric library.

+## TODO

+- Cheaper fills with canvas moveTo